isomerpages/moe-kranjipri/_cca/Eco Makers Club.md

 Students will be able to:

-*   Develop an interest in Science through fun, exciting and inquiry-based hands-on activities
 *   Extend their knowledge about the World of Science to everydat experiences
 *   Generate new knowledge and apply current knowledge to solve authentic problems
+*   Tinker and propose creative methods to raise awareness for sustainability efforts.

 **Schedule**